-Mediation is a form of Alternative Dispute Resolution, which is a way of resolving disputes between two or more parties without going through the legal system.
+Mediation is a form of Alternate Dispute Resolution, for resolving disputes between two or more parties without going through the legal system.
 Family Dispute Resolution also known as Family Mediation is a specialist form of mediation for Family Law Disputes relating to children, property settlements, divorce and child support.

-Typically, a mediator assists both parties to work together to reach a shared agreement.
-Unlike the legal process, a resolution is not made by a magistrate and imposed on one or both parties.
+Typically, a Mediator assists both parties to work together to reach a shared agreement.
+Unlike the legal process, a resolution is not made by a Judge and imposed on one or both parties.
 If the parties involved do not agree on a shared outcome, the dispute remains unresolved.

 The role of The Mediation Centre is not to pass judgment or to give legal advice.
-We act as a neutral third party who facilitate, rather than direct, open discussion.
-We use a combination of various techniques to improve the dialogue between you and the other party (or parties), discuss potential solutions and, hopefully, agree upon a solution.
+We act as a neutral third party who facilitates open discussions.
+We use a combination of various techniques and styles to improve the dialogue between you and the other party (or parties), discuss potential solutions and, hopefully, agree upon a solution.

-As mediators we have a strict Code of Conduct to which we must adhere.
-The Mediation Centre goes to great lengths to ensure your privacy, although some exceptions do apply for issues involving child abuse or criminality.
+Mediators have a Code of Conduct to which they must adhere.
+The Mediation Centre goes to great lengths to ensure your privacy, although some exceptions do apply for issues involving child abuse, risk of harm or criminality.